 Additional information relating to the Corporation is available through the Internet on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR+) which can be accessed at www.sedarplus.com.
 Financial information of the Corporation is provided in the comparative annual financial statements and management's discussion and analysis of the Corporation for the most recently completed financial year.
-Copies of the financial statements and management discussion and analysis of the Corporation at Suite 804, 322 - 11th Avenue S.W., Calgary, Alberta T2R 0C5 or by email at info@oncolyticsbiotech.com.
+Copies of the financial statements and management discussion and analysis of the Corporation may be obtained from the Chief Financial Officer of the Corporation at Suite 804, 322 - 11th Avenue S.W., Calgary, Alberta T2R 0C5 or by email at info@oncolyticsbiotech.com.